dankolbman/dankolbman.com/about.md

 # {{ page.title }}

 I'm Daniel Kolbman.
 I'm 19.
 I study Physics at RIT.
 I'm fascinated by the ease at which complex phenomena can be expressed with only a handful of symbols.
 I love collecting, fitting, extrapolating, and analyzing data and using visualizations to give it deeper meaning.
-I'm inspired by the antics of Richard Feynman and the enthusiasm of Neil DeGrasse Tyson.
+I'm inspired by the antics of [Richard Feynman](http://en.wikipedia.org/wiki/Richard_Feynman) and the personalities like [P.A.M.
+Dirac](http://en.wikipedia.org/wiki/Paul_Dirac).
 I'm an advocate of <a href="http://en.wikipedia.org/wiki/Open_science" title="Open Science">Open Science</a> and, when I retire, I will be moving to Mars.

 Outside physics, I dabble in electronics and programming and study people and the curious things they do.
 I greatly ejoy listening to trance, goa, minimal and other forms of electronic music.
 I appreciate a good cup of coffee or tea and a <a href="http://www.imdb.com/title/tt1612774/" title="good movie">good movie</a>.